Table Of Contents

 The Weight of Statistics

-On a global scale, the concern of obesity and a multitude of health issues connected to being overweight has increased so drastically over the past few years that it has been categorized as a pandemic.
+On a global scale, the concern about obesity and a multitude of health issues connected to being overweight has increased so drastically over the past few years that it has been categorized as a pandemic.
 In an article published online by the World Health Organization (WHO) in June 2021, it was shared that in 2016 an astonishing 1.9 billion adults internationally were identified as being overweight, with 650 million being considered medically obese.
 Obesity has also been exposed as one of the leading risk factors related to premature death, which accounts for 2.8 million deaths per year worldwide.

 According to a 2019 study published in the New England Journal of Medicine, it is projected that by 2030, almost 1 in 2 adults (48%) in the US will more than likely suffer from Obesity during the course of their lifespan.
 Currently, obesity has been presented as one of the leading causes of death as a result of the development and comorbidity with a host of conditions such as type 1 and type 2 diabetes, high blood pressure, high blood cholesterol, certain forms of cancer, chronic kidney disease, lung function, musculoskeletal disorders, and heart disease.
 Furthermore, obesity does not only present physical but also mental complications.
-Being overweight has the potential to initiate the onset of, or magnify already present mental risk factors such as depression, anxiety, various eating disorders, substance abuse, dementia, in addition to numerous sleep disorders
+Being overweight has the potential to initiate the onset of, or magnify already present mental risk factors such as depression, anxiety, various eating disorders, substance abuse, and dementia, in addition to numerous sleep disorders.

 The Role of Psychology in Initiating and Maintaining Weight Loss